-If rain is predicted, you should pack an umbrella, but you'll also want a rain jacket for some circumstances.
-Umbrellas are hard to carry on crowded sidewalks and don't protect from wind-driven raindrops, so having a warm, waterproof jacket with hood is better when it's windy or you're surrounded by people.
+If rain is predicted, you should be prepared, Umbrellas are hard to carry on crowded sidewalks and don't protect from wind-driven raindrops.
+Still, a warm, waterproof jacket with hood is a better choice, especially when it's windy, or you're surrounded by people.

 January Events in San Francisco

-These popular annual events are favorites of locals and tourists.
+These popular annual events are favorites of locals and tourists alike.

-- The Edwardian Ball: This fancy dress ball is hard to describe, but irresistible once you've been.
+- The Edwardian Ball: This fancy dress ball is hard to describe, but irresistible once you've been to it.
 It's a surreal mix of dance, fantasy, steampunk style, and Edward Gorey.
 Over two days, they offer a variety of experiences from afternoon tea to a formal ball.

 - Chinese New Year: Lots of San Francisco events celebrate the new year according to the Chinese calendar, including the largest Chinese New Year parade in the U.S. The lunar holiday can happen in January or February, and once in a while, the parade can even be in early March.

-- SF Restaurant Week: Some of San Francisco's best restaurants offer you a chance to enjoy some great meals at reduced prices.
+- San Francisco Restaurant Week: Some of San Francisco's best restaurants offer you a chance to enjoy some great meals at reduced prices.